thiagodavala/workshop-wsc-2024/README.md

 always return the same hash value for a given key.
 The system builds the hash based on a proprietary, computationally expensive hashing algorithm.

-The server is currently deployed as a single, standalone 'go' binary.
-There is no ession state to track or external calls to make so the server architecture should respond well to simple horizontal scaling.
-As there is expected to be a constrained set of client keys, the system should respond well to caching techniques.
+The server is currently not deployed, There is no session state to track or external calls to make so the server architecture should respond well to simple horizontal scaling.
+As there is expected to be a constrained set of client keys.

 That's it for hints.